 What is the ish?

 The ish is the cultural piece of Jewish life.
 It’s the part that honors customs, traditions, and art.
 The part that debates philosophy and reads literature and loves music.
 The part that invites you over for dinner and makes sure you know people when you’re alone in a new city.
 The part that helps you find a job, and makes you laugh so hard you can barely breathe.

 The ish is the thing that binds us together, through laughter, love, food, and family.
-It reminds us of our shared humanity with one and other.
+It reminds us of our shared humanity with one another.